 Correcting Upper Cervical Misalignment to Care for Migraine

 Clearly, this is an important part of the body.
 Why does a misalignment often occur during an injury or accident?
 The atlas is a bone with a unique shape and it helps provide about 50% of the head’s mobility.
 This allows you to look in many different directions, but it also comes with a catch.
 The bone is easily misaligned when subjected to trauma.
 For example, an atlas subluxation may occur during a:

 In fact, on some occasions, a misalignment can occur simply due to normal wear and tear, especially if a person has poor posture.
 Is there any way to safely correct this misalignment?

 Upper Cervical Chiropractic Is Unique

 If you’ve never heard of upper cervical chiropractic care, that’s because this is a very unique subspecialty in the field that only has a few thousand practitioners globally.
 What makes it different from general chiropractic?

-- Precise measurements – Some chiropractors will go to work on a patient without even taking an x-ray, but upper cervical chiropractic involves very precise measurements in order to offer a correction that is tailored to each patient’s needs.
+Some chiropractors will go to work on a patient without even taking an x-ray, but upper cervical chiropractic involves very precise measurements in order to offer a tailored correction to each patient.